greyscale42/greyscale42.github.io/README.md

 Roll a d6 and add your **INTELLECT** to the result.
 If the final number is a 5 or higher then add one starting spell to your character sheet.

-Roll a twenty sided die and check the list below to see which spell you've memorized.
+Roll a d20 and check the list below to see which spell you've memorized.
 Write it down as it appears.
 We'll go over spellcasting in **How to Play**.

 **01. Cornucopia** *(DS10, C)*: Enough food appears to feed a number of people equal to your level.
 It is delicious and suited to each person’s taste.